 Worrying has become the norm these days.

 We worry about paying the bills.
 We nervously read up on and monitor our health.
-We fret about our kids getting into college.
+If that wasn’t enough, then we fret about our kids getting into college.
 And when they do, we worry about them finding a good job after graduating.
 There’s an endless supply of material for mind sweat.

 According to The National Institute of Mental Health, anxiety disorders are the most common mental diagnosis in the United States and go hand-in-hand with depression.
 Anxiety affects some 40 million adults in the U.S. age 18 and older.